eunchanity/davids_repo/projects/project1_MTA/README.md

 ## Project 1 at Metis

-**Objective**: Optimize the effectiveness of a client's street tream in order to raise awareness for the client's gala this summer.
+**Objective**: Optimize the effectiveness of a client's street team in order to raise awareness for the client's gala this summer.
 The teams will be strategicially placed at subway station entrances to collect email addresses.

 **Overview**: